-The City will continue to promote fair housing practices, and refer fair housing complaints to Housing Rights Center.
-As a means of furthering fair housing education and outreach, the City will advertise the fair housing program through placement of fair housing services brochures at the public counter, the Sierra Madre Community Center and on the City's website.
+The City will continue to promote fair housing practices, and refer fair housing complaints to HRC.
+The City will continue to advertise the fair housing program through placement of fair housing services brochures at the public counter, the Sierra Madre Community Center and on the City's website, and will expand fair housing outreach through use of the City's social media accounts.

 Appendix B summarizes the fair housing issues and concerns in Sierra Madre based on the Affirmatively Furthering Fair Housing (AFFH) analysis conducted as part of the Housing Element update.
-The Table below presents a summary of the issues, contributing factors, and the City's actions in addressing these issues.
+The Table below presents a summary of the issues, contributing factors, and the City's actions to address these issues.

-St Ta ummary Matrix of Fair Housir i ble V-3 ng Issues and Actions for Mitigation Fair Housing Issue Contributing Factors Priority Level Action A. Housing Choices Throughout the City (Place based strategies, New Opportunties) Location and type of affordable housing Potential concern from residents about increased densities Need for Infrastructure improvements in low and moderate income areas High Provide new opportunities for affordable housing throughout the City by: (1) adopting two new higher density multi-family zones; (2) creation of a Religious Housing Overlay; and (3) promoting development of new ADUs and legalizing current unpermitted ADUs (HE Programs #5 & #6).
-Conduct follow-up workshop with congregations in the RHO to introduce them to potential development partners (HE Program #8).
+Fair Housing Issue Contributing Factors Priority Level Action A. Housing Choices Throughout the City (Place based strategies, New Opportunities) Location and type of affordable housing Potential concern from residents about increased densities Need for Infrastructure improvements in low and moderate income areas High Provide new opportunities for affordable housing throughout the City by: (1) adopting two new higher density multi-family zones; (2) creation of a Religious Housing Overlay; and (3) promoting development of new ADUs and legalizing current unpermitted ADUs.
+Conduct follow-up workshop with congregations in the RHO to introduce them to potential development affordable housing development partners.
 Within 2 years of HE adoption, develop an information campaign using data and graphics from the HE process, to demonstrate to residents what affordable housing means and who it benefits.
 Utilize during the project review/permit process for affordable housing projects.